Frequently Asked questions

 Gathering, Proclaiming the Word, Responding to the Word, and Sending Forth.

 The 10:30 service typically begins with a Call to Worship, an opening hymn, and then a time of prayer.
 The morning’s sermon follows the reading of Scripture.
-The organist or Sanctuary Choir provides the anthem and special music during the collection of the offering, and worship then concludes with a closing hymn.
+The organist or Sanctuary Choir provides the anthem or special music during the collection of the offering, and worship then concludes with a closing hymn.
+September-May: Communion is offered on the first Sunday of the month.
 We also enjoy celebrating special occasions such as a baptisms, receiving new members, and confirmation.

 What is expected at offering time?

 Offering is an opportunity to respond to God's many gifts with our gifts.
 As a guest, your presence is a gift to us.
-Monetary contributions are not expected.
-We work to be good stewards of all our financial resources which sustain our church and our outreach and service efforts.
+Monetary contributions are welcome but not expected.
+We work to be good stewards of the financial resources which allow us to engage in our community, support service projects, and sustain our church, education, and our outreach efforts.

 What is a Pew Register and how is it used?

-The pre register is a black booklets or pad found in each pew.
+The pew register pad is a black booklet found in each pew.
 In keeping with the "methodical" ways Methodist churches operate, we do ask everyone worshiping with us to sign the Pew Register, including our guests.
-If you so desire, this is also the place to provide contact information so our leaders may follow up with you, get to know you better, answer your questions, or simply invite you to join us again.
+If you so desire, this is also the place to provide contact information so our leaders may follow up with you or simply invite you to join us again.

 What should I expect from the sermon?